bizarrelovetriangle/Physic/Readme.md

 ### Simple 2D phisics simulator

-The program uses GJK and EPA algorithms, so it can support any 2D body shapes if we disassemble them into conves shapes
+The program uses GJK and EPA algorithms, so it can support any 2D body shapes if we disassemble them into convex shapes.
 Here is a link to youtube :)

 [![Presentetion](https://img.youtube.com/vi/5xlnS8qcirc/0.jpg)](https://youtu.be/5xlnS8qcirc "Presentetion")